 World Food Day – 16 October

-The first session of the Food and Agriculture Organisation (FAO) Conference was held from 16th October 1945.
+The first session of the Food and Agriculture Organisation (FAO) Conference was held on 16th October 1945.
 It is an intergovernmental organization present in over 130 countries.
 World Food Day was established by the member countries of AFO (Food and Agriculture Organization) in November 1979 at the organization’s 20th General Conference.
 Dr. Pal Romani, a member of the Hungarian delegation and the then Minister of Agriculture and Food, was instrumental in the 20th General Conference of the AFO and proposed the idea of launching the World Food Day-WFD worldwide.

 The Food and Agriculture Organization of the United Nations has played an important role in making the initiative World Food Day possible and fulfilling its goal.
 Food and Agriculture Organization (FAO) ensures food security by developing ways of growing food that will work in the future so that millions of people don’t go hungry.
 It works with governments and partners to empower some of the world’s most marginalized people to end rural poverty.